Zolske/zoltans-site/assets/documentation/auto-page-navbar.md

 - folder and file names should be in lower case, to make it easier when typing the path into the "browser's search bar", but they also can contain capital letters
 - only `.js` files, no `.jsx` or `.tsx`
 - do not name a file "`index.js`", only the base files like **home, about, note, ...**
-- project directories are represented as link-folders which contain the links to the individual pages
+- project directories are represented as link-folders which contain the link(s) to the individual pages
   - empty folders without any files are not shown in the navbar
-  - folder can have suborders, but they are displayed as equal in the navbar, e.g. project: `pages/notes/javaScript/subfolder/example.js` is displayed on the website's navbar as: **JavaScript Subfolder**
+  - folder can have subfolder, but they are displayed equal in the navbar, e.g. project: `/pages/notes/javaScript/subfolder/example.js` is displayed on the website's navbar as: **JavaScript Subfolder**
   - underscores "`_`" are replaced with an empty space
   - the beginning of every word is capitalized
   - e.g. the directory in the project "**CSS_components**" becomes the link-folder "**CSS Components**" in the navbar